jonrhodes/jaguar-pva/README.md

 Current state of the code

-* Currently has no dispersal (this will be the next thing to be added)
+* Currently set up with a small number of JCUs for testing and development

-* There are 3 life stages and only the 3rd stage can reproduce
+* There are 3 life stages and only the 3rd stage can reproduce or dispersal

-* Assuming a single mortality facor for each JCU applies to each life stage

-* For now reproduction is simply modelled follows: each individual in stage 3 has a predefined propability of having 1 offspring.
-This is all contained in the "reproduce" function.
+* There is no density dependence incoporated into the model yet.

 Assumptions of the model